collective/collective.mollie/README.rst

 The view also emits an event: ``MollieIdealPaymentEvent``.
-So by implementing a subscriber in your own package, you can get a notification if the payment information of an object is updated and for instance change the workflow state of the object tp "payed".
+So by implementing a subscriber in your own package, you can get a notification if the payment information of an object is updated and for instance change the workflow state of the object to "paid".

 More information